THE BEST WAY TO INVEST FOR CHILD FUTURE

-The typical build time in pre-construction is three to four years, so you’ll want to be prepared to put a deposit down on a property when they’re between the ages of 14 and 15.
+The typical build time in pre-construction is three to four years, so you’ll want to be prepared to put a deposit down on a Toronto pre-construction condo when they’re between the ages of 14 and 15.
 It’s important to note here that beyond your initial down payment, you aren’t making any mortgage payments while the property is being built.

 When the building takes occupancy three to four years later it is registered with the city and it’s at this time that you will want to change the registered name with the building from yours to theirs, assuming they are now 18 years of age.
 Now on title, they are seen as a first-time buyer and become eligible for a full or partial refund on the Land Transfer Tax, which is applied at closing when the building registers with the city.
 This rebate alone can amount to $8,475 in savings.